solus-project/budgie-desktop/README.md

 Copyright © 2014-2017 Budgie Desktop Developers

-Budgie Desktop is primarily authored by the [Solus](https://solus-project.com) project which oversees the development and leadership of the project.
-Budgie Desktop is developed as a distribution-agnostic project for everyone to enjoy and contribute to.
+Budgie Desktop is primarily authored by the [Solus](https://solus-project.com) project which oversees the development and leadership of the Budgie Desktop to ensure the delivery of a distribution agnostic and open source Desktop Environment for everyone to enjoy and contribute to.

 See our [contributors graph](https://github.com/solus-project/budgie-desktop/graphs/contributors)!